 Interactive content such as videos, GIFs, infographics, calculators, quizzes, etc. helps to improve average session duration as they can hold user attention much more than texts.
 Videos and other interactive tools keep users on a page for at least a few minutes.
 And by reinforcing such content with a strong CTA, users can be encouraged to spend more time on your website.

 2. Internal linking

 When people are interested in a topic, they make an effort to know more about it.
 By strategically providing internal links to other content on the website, you can direct users to other pages, increasing session duration.
 Using compelling anchor text will prompt the users to click and explore.

 Clickbait titles are a common strategy content creators use to catch user attention.
 While it is a great idea, it often backfires if the content does not match the title.
 Users who take action after seeing an interesting title and are met with totally unrelated content will abandon the action.
 This leads to a high bounce rate and low session duration.
 So, use relevant titles and give your users what you promise.

 4. Quality copy

 A copy should be simple and effective.
-Properly structured content with a clear introduction, subsections, small paragraphs and common words helps create a good impression on readers.
+Properly structured content with a clear introduction, subsections, small paragraphs, and common words helps create a good impression on readers.
 Good formatting is essential as most readers scan the content rather than read every word.
-Use punctuations, bullet points, headers and create content that is easy to read.
+Use punctuations, bullet points, and headers and create content that is easy to read.

 5. Content updation

-Updating old content such as blogs with high traffic can increase the session duration.
-For example, if your website has a 1000 word blog that drives traffic, by refreshing it and making it 2500 words, you will be able to keep your readers on the website for a longer duration.
+Updating old content, such as blogs with high traffic, can increase the session duration.
+For example, if your website has a 1000-word blog that drives traffic, by refreshing it and making it 2500 words, you will be able to keep your readers on the website for a longer duration.